 They use hoof trimmers, trimming hooves every few weeks to help keep the goats correct on their feet and legs.
 Another essential tool is Lister or Premier clippers with cover coat blades.
 The Hummels generally shear goats two or three days prior to a show, and then blanket them with ProCool blankets.

 “In the past few years a lot has changed in the show goat world.
 Most people use to blow the dirt out of their goats, shear them and walk into the ring with them.
 A lot more effort is being put into presentation now.
 We are working and training leg hair at home and pulling legs at shows.
 The appeal this has for people showing other species has been great, and more and more people are showing goats as they more easily can be termed quality livestock,” she said.

 When it is time to load the trailer and head to the show, the Hummel family wants to make sure their animals stay healthy.
 To make sure the goats keep eating and drinking, they pack the same feed pans and buckets to the shows with them that the goats have used in the pens at home.
-They also make sure to have ample amounts of feed and water, Vita Charge® Paste, Kaopectin, a muzzle and a drench gun.
+They also make sure to have ample amounts of feed and water, Vita Charge® Gel, Kaopectin, a muzzle and a drench gun.

 “Water is the most important thing we take to shows.
 Hydration is key to keeping them fresh, and most animals do not want to drink water that has a different smell/taste than what they are used to,” Holly said.